 Robert M. (“Bobby”) Schwartz is a litigation partner in the Los Angeles office of Irell & Manella LLP.
-Over a thirty-two year career, he has become a nationally recognized leader in large-stakes disputes, particularly class actions.
+Over a 34-year career, he has become a nationally recognized leader in large-stakes disputes, particularly class actions.
 Mr. Schwartz has successfully represented some of the country’s most influential companies in matters of far-reaching significance in a range of subject areas, including:

 - Copyright and trademark

 - Employment, including class actions alleging discrimination and misclassification of employees as independent contractors

 - Media/Content finance, creation, and distribution, including motion pictures, television programs, recorded music, and video games

 - Right of privacy and right of publicity

 - Unfair competition and false advertising

 - ABS Entertainment, et al. v.
 CBS and CBS Broadcasting (C.D.
 Cal. and S.D.N.Y.): Representing radio broadcaster in putative class actions alleging “performance right” to sound recordings created before February 15, 1972.

 - Vigal v.
 Take-Two Interactive (S.D.N.Y. and Second Circuit): Successfully defended publisher of the NBA 2K series of video games against class action alleging violation of the Biometric Information Privacy Act (“BIPA”) arising from feature that allows user to create avatar based on user’s photographs.